 Associate’s degrees provide a good foundation for breaking into cybersecurity through certain entry-level positions.
 They are a perfect option for those lacking the time or resources to complete a full four-year degree program.
 With an associate’s degree, professionals can enhance their careers as the opportunities present themselves by obtaining industry certifications, or possibly utilizing the associate’s degree to complete a bachelor’s degree program.
 Credits are often transferrable toward getting a bachelor’s degree.

-Two community colleges provide paths to cybersecurity associates degrees through on-campus formats.
+Three community colleges provide paths to cybersecurity associates degrees through on-campus formats.
 Students can acquire an AAS degree in Network Technology and Security at Inver Hills Community College.
 An AAS in Computer Forensics is available from Minneapolis Community and Technical College.
+Alexandria Technical and Community College also has an

 There are currently three options provided by Minnesota learning institutions to acquire associate’s degrees via an online format.
 These are listed below.